 - For the graham cracker crust:

-- Add graham cracker crumbs and sugar to the melted butter and pulse in a food processor until combined.
+- Combine graham cracker crumbs, melted butter, and sugar in the bowl of a food processor and pulse until combined.

 - Press the mixture into the bottom and sides of the pie pan and bake until set and golden, about 8 minutes.